Little red flying-fox

-The little flying-fox (Pteropus scapulatus) is the most widespread species of megabat in Australia.
-It is only species of Australian flying-fox that regularly roosts in clusters — up to 30 have been seen hanging together in a tight bunch.
+The little red flying-fox (Pteropus scapulatus) is the most widespread species of megabat in Australia.
+It is the only species of Australian flying-fox that regularly roosts in clusters — up to 30 have been seen hanging together in a tight bunch.
 The weight of their clusters can cause severe damage to their roost trees.

 Little red flying-fox

 QLD CONSERVATION STATUS: